 When she walks out of the house, I could have killed her.
 If I had a gun, I might have.
 She was drunk.
 My brother asks Susan what she had been drinking.
 Susan said there was no alcohol in the house.
 I shake my head.
 She was probably still drunk from the night before.
 Susan gives us the information for where her car was towed and gives us her legal papers.
 I open the folder and see her mug shot and even though it hurt my mouth, I laughed…and I laughed hard.
 My mom’s smiling as hard as she can in her mug shot.
 I show my brother and he laughs too.
 My mom had already crawled into the car and was asleep.
 Susan gives us both a hug and says she praying for us.
 I try to smile but drool comes out.
 Classy.

 We get to the tow place and pick up her car.
 My brother has been yelling at my mom in her sleep.
-I understand his frustration but I also see it as futile.
+I understand his frustration but the yelling is futile.
 She won’t remember anything.
 He puts her in her car with me and says he will see me in awhile.
 He tells me not to call him because he doesn’t want to deal with this the rest of our dad’s trip.
 I don’t respond and shut the door.
-Does he think I want to deal with this?
+Did he think I want to deal with that?

 Around dinner, she asks if I need anything.
 I look her straight in the eye and say very calmly, “I need a mom who doesn’t suck so bad.
 Can you give me that?”
 She doesn’t say anything and looks down.
 I am trying to be calm but the tears are falling again.
 I turn around to head up stairs but pause…”I hate you mom.
 You’re a bad person”.